 When you suspect a loved one is being mistreated, building a strong case starts with gathering solid evidence.
 While your attorney will lead a formal investigation, the information you collect in the early stages is incredibly valuable.
 Think of yourself as the first responder for your family’s legal case.
 Your careful documentation can create a clear timeline of events and paint a picture of the neglect or abuse that has occurred.
 Focusing on a few key areas will help you organize your efforts and provide your legal team with the foundation they need to advocate effectively for your loved one.

-Photos and Physical Documents
+The Importance of Photos and Written Documents

 Visual evidence is powerful.
 A photograph can capture a moment in a way that words sometimes can’t.
 If you notice anything concerning, take clear pictures.
 This includes any visible injuries like bruises, cuts, or bedsores, as well as the general living conditions.
 Photograph torn clothing, stained bedding, unsanitary bathrooms, or broken safety equipment.
 Use your phone to document these issues, and be sure to note the date and time each photo was taken.
 This creates a visual record that can show a pattern of neglect.
 These images serve as undeniable proof and can significantly strengthen your case when pursuing justice for different types of personal injury.